Ten new sound recordings with cultural, historical and aesthetic significance have been added to Sounds of Australia for 2015. Details »

 About the Sound Collection

-The audio recordings in the NFSA collection span almost 120 years of recording sounds in Australia and cover a wide range of recording subjects and formats.
-The NFSA’s earliest recordings were made in Warrnambool, Victoria on wax cylinders in 1896 and the most recent was probably downloaded this morning from a performer’s website.
+The NFSA audio collection spans almost 120 years of recording sounds in Australia and a wide range of recording subjects and formats.
+The NFSA’s earliest recordings were made in Warrnambool, Victoria, on wax cylinders in 1896 and the most recent was probably downloaded this morning from a performer’s website.

-Our recordings include music in just about every possible style, from popular Music Hall singers of a century ago to the current chart hits.
-There are political speeches, poetry readings, nature recordings of lyrebirds, frogs and crickets, historical events and experimental recordings as well as steam trains from every corner of the country.
+Our recordings include music in just about every possible style, from popular music hall singers of a century ago to the current chart hits.
+There are political speeches, poetry readings, nature recordings of birds and animals, historical events and experimental recordings as well as steam trains from every corner of the country.